Mileage Reimbursement For Employees

 If you are an employee in Canada, you might be reimbursed by your employer for work-related car expenses.
 If your employer does not offer reimbursement, you may also be eligible to deduct your car expenses from your tax return each year.

 If your commute was partially private, you can claim only the job-related part of your automobile costs.
-In Canada, the CRA has its own definitions for different types of car - being motor vehicles, passenger vehicles, zero-emission passenger vehicles, and zero-emission vehicles.
-Learn more about these here.

 This will depend on if the vehicle belongs to you or someone else.

 If you own or lease the vehicle you drive for business, the most common option for employers is to use the CRA automobile allowance rate for business travel instead of having you record all your expenses.

 This way, the only additional costs you'll have to track are parking fees and tolls, rather than every cost related to owning your vehicle.

 Finally, unless your company forbids it, there's no reason you can't drive multiple cars.
 Simply record your mileage separately for each vehicle.

 The vehicle is provided by your employer